Why is the flu vaccine so important this year?

 Should people who are pregnant have the flu vaccine?

 Yes.
 You should have a flu vaccine if you’re pregnant.
 Having the vaccine reduces your risk of serious complications while you’re pregnant.
 It also helps protect your baby from flu once they’re born.

 Can children have the flu vaccine?

-Children can have the flu vaccine on the NHS if they’re:
+This year, children can have the flu vaccine for free on the NHS if they’re:

-- over six months old and have a serious health condition
+- aged over six months and also have a serious health condition

 How effective is the flu vaccine?